Dr. Guido Kroemer on Autophagy, Caloric Restriction Mimetics, Fasting & Protein Acetylation

 The purinergic receptors, also known as **purinoceptors**, are divided into two major families: the P1, or adenosine, receptors and P2 receptors, which bind ATP and/or UTP.
 In the 1970s, adenosine was found to stimulate cAMP formation in brain slices.
 Subsequently, physiological effects of adenosine on almost all tissues have been described.
 These receptors have been implicated in learning and memory, locomotor and feeding behavior, and sleep.
 More specifically, they are involved in several cellular functions, including proliferation and migration of neural stem cells, vascular reactivity, apoptosis and cytokine secretion.

-The compound was initially developed as an antifungal agent.
-However, this use was abandoned when it was discovered to have potent immunosuppressive and antiproliferative properties due to its ability to inhibit one of the complexes of mTOR (mTORC1).
+A compound initially developed as an antifungal agent.
+This use was abandoned, however, when it was discovered to have potent immunosuppressive and antiproliferative properties due to its ability to inhibit one of the complexes of mTOR (mTORC1).
 Rapamycin has since shown interesting lifespan extension properties in animals.

 Reactive Oxygen Species (ROS)